Galapagos

 Price per person: Click here for prices

-Included: All lodging, meals, expert bilingual birdguide, transportation and hotel transfer.
+Included: All lodging, meals, expert bilingual birdguide, transportation, hotel transfer and entrance fees.

 Not included: Last night dinner; drinks; tips.